sonyxperiadev/bug_tracker/README.md

 | Xperia X <sup>Deprecated</sup>| [suzu](https://github.com/sonyxperiadev/device-sony-suzu) |
 | Xperia X Compact <sup>Deprecated</sup>| [kugo](https://github.com/sonyxperiadev/device-sony-kugo) |
 | Xperia Touch <sup>Deprecated</sup>| [blanc](https://github.com/sonyxperiadev/device-sony-blanc) |

+_Deprecated_ platforms are not maintained anymore and might have been removed on the latest branches, but are typically still available on branches for previous versions of Android.

 ### How to report a bug